|Emmet County Courthouse||John Watson Community Resource Center|

 - Four shopping centers, and the Petoskey Gaslight Shopping District.

-- Excellent public and private schools, a 2-year college, local newspapers, radio and television stations, and churches of many denominations.
+- Excellent public and private schools, North Central Michigan College, local newspapers, radio and television stations, and churches of many denominations.

 - Many cultural and civic organizations and activities at historic Bay View and the Crooked Tree Arts Center.

 - Industrial parks and industrial sites, including airport locations.

 - Five marinas - Bay Harbor, Harbor Springs, Petoskey, Ponshewaing, and Alanson.

 - Besides a comprehensive community college curriculum, a business assistance center and a University Center is located at North Central Michigan College, with excellent facilities for conferences in a 71,000 sq. ft.
 Student and Community Resource Building.